jastack/fractals/README.md

 ## Architecture and Technologies

-This project will use mostly JavaScript and HTML5 Canvas, although I am also interested in learning about WebGL to potentially help with some animations.
+This project will use JavaScript and HTML5 Canvas, and I am also interested in learning about WebGL to potentially help with some animations if I am able to finish the MVP first.

+In order to represent a series of complex number iterations, I will need to be able to map a color gradient to specific pixels, which can be done using Canvas.
+I will also need to figure out how to allow a user to input initial state information and render the fractal accordingly.

+I imagine I will have a file for each fractal I produce.
+So there will be:

+mandlebrot.js

+koch.js

+sierpinski.js

 It will also use webpack to bundle and serve up all the scripts.